Pia Cayetano: Political career

-She was responsible for passing the ‘Food and Drugs Administration (FDA) Law’ and the ‘Universally Accessible Cheaper and Quality Medicines Law,’ both of which seek to strengthen State mechanisms to ensure safe and affordable quality drugs for all.
+She was responsible for passing the ‘Food and Drugs Administration (FDA) Law’ and the ‘Universally Accessible Cheaper and Quality Medicines Law,’ both of which seek to strengthen state mechanisms to ensure safe and affordable quality drugs for all.
 She also authored or co-authored the Foster Care Act (RA 10165), Mandatory Infants and Children Health Immunization Act (RA 10152), Expanded Breastfeeding Promotion Act (RA 10028), Establishment of Persons with Disability Affairs Office Act (RA 10070), National Anti-Rabies Act (RA 9482), and the Environmental Awareness and Education Act (RA 9512), among others.

 Most recently, Senator Cayetano worked for the passage of two landmark laws, the Reproductive Health Act (RA 10354), for which she was the principal sponsor, and the Sin Tax Reform Act (RA 10351) which sought to fund government health programs from tax proceeds from cigarettes and alcohol products.

-In 2016, she won as Congresswoman of Taguig City's second district.
+In 2016, she won as congresswoman of Taguig City's second district.
 She would later be named one of twelve Deputy Speakers of the House of Representatives under the 17th Congress.

 In 2019, she ran for a comeback to the Senate under the Hugpong ng Pagbabago coalition.
 She was successful, placing fourth and thus securing her third term.
+She was named chair of the Senate Sustainable Development Goals, Innovation and Futures Thinking Committee in 2019.
+She principally sponsored and authored the Philippine Offshore Gaming Operators (POGO) Law which was enacted into law in 2021.
+She became the first female chair of the Senate Blue Ribbon Committee in 2024.

+As part of the Senate Blue Ribbon Committee, she, along with Aquilino Pimentel III led a senate hearing on Rodrigo Duterte's war on drugs in October 2024.
+In 2024, she defended the Senate Bill No. 2793, or the Philippine Natural Gas Industry Development Act, which aims to develop the Philippine natural gas industry.

+In 2025, Cayetano successfully ran for re-election in the Senate under the Alyansa para sa Bagong Pilipinas slate.